devanshiag09/Social-Distancing-By-AI/README.md

 Prevention –

-- Maintain at least 1 metre (3 feet) distance between yourself and others.
+- Maintain at least 6 feet distance between yourself and others.
 Why?
 When someone coughs, sneezes, or speaks they spray small liquid droplets from their nose or mouth which may contain virus.
 If you are too close, you can breathe in the droplets, including the COVID-19 virus if the person has the disease.

 - Avoid going to crowded places.
 Why?
 Where people come together in crowds, you are more likely to come into close contact with someone that has COIVD-19 and it is more difficult to maintain physical distance of 1 metre (3 feet).